rust-lang/rfcs/text/0000-feature-metadata.md

 -   `doc`: A markdown docstring describing the feature.
 Like with `#[doc(...)]`, the first line will be treated as a summary.
 -   `deprecated`: This can be either a simple boolean, a string, or an object with `since` and/or `note` keys.
-Cargo will warn downstream crates using this
+Cargo will warn downstream crates using this feature.
--   `public`: A boolean flag defaulting to `true` that indicates whether or not downstream crates should be allowed to use this feature
+-   `public`: A boolean flag defaulting to `true` that indicates whether or not downstream crates should be allowed to use this feature.

 If a downstream crate attempts to use the features `baz` and `qux`, they will see messages like the following: